- Community Resources

 - ARPA Nonprofit Assistance Programs

 ARPA Nonprofit Assistance Programs

-The City of Fayetteville has three programs available for assisting nonprofit organizations that serve Fayetteville residents and have experienced negative impacts because of the COVID-19 pandemic.
+The City of Fayetteville has four programs available for assisting nonprofit organizations that serve Fayetteville residents and have experienced negative impacts because of the COVID-19 pandemic.
 The first program was approved by City Council in February 2022 and an application portal opened on Feb.
-18. The second and third programs were unanimously approved by City Council on Tuesday, April 5.
-City Council also voted unanimously to appropriate $1 million of the City’s American Rescue Plan Act (ARPA) funding for these nonprofit grants and economic assistance programs.
+18, 2022.
+The second and third programs (2A, 2B shown below) were unanimously approved by City Council on Tuesday, April 5, 2022.
+City Council voted unanimously to appropriate $1 million of the City’s American Rescue Plan Act (ARPA) funding for these nonprofit grants and economic assistance programs.